-To build a new profile, select Add New Profile (1 in Figure 22), and a new profile (labelled New Profile) will appear on the list.
+To build a new profile, select Add New Profile (1 in Figure 22), and a new profile will appear on the list labelled New Profile.
 Select it to populate a set of options, starting with the profile Name (2 in Figure 22).
-Here the profile can be renamed to something easier to remember.
+Here, the profile can be renamed to something easier to remember.

-Next is the Channel option (3 in Figure 22), which allows for selecting between a standard Comrex IP connection (BRIC normal) or one of the other connection modes offered by BRIC-Link.
+Next is the Channel option (3 in Figure 22), which allows for selecting between a standard Comrex IP connection (BRIC normal) or one of the other connection modes offered by ACCESS Rack.
 Note that when using the CrossLock reliability layer, BRIC Normal mode is chosen here, as this is the protocol that runs with the CrossLock VPN.

-Other Channel options include a modem-based connection, IP Multicast (a method to deliver audio to multiple locations), EBU3326/SIP for compatibility, and less often used protocols like standard RTP, TCP, and HTTP.
+Other Channel options include a modem-based connection (which uses the telephone line rather than the Ethernet port), IP Multicast (a method to deliver audio to multiple locations), EBU3326/SIP for compatibility, and less often used protocols like standard RTP, TCP, and HTTP.
 Different aspects of these channel types are described in later sections.